Bobby Sloan - Director

 Be aware that no permit applications are accepted after 3:30PM each day.

-******The only method of payments accepted are either Cash or Check.******
+******The only method of payments accepted is either Check or Money Order.******

 Building permits are required for the construction of any structure, including accessory structures.
 Please call us at 615-444-3025 for items needed for application for a building permit.

 A checklist for a building permit can be located on the Home tab above.

 Applications are filed in this office to appeal to the Wilson County Board of Zoning Appeals (BOZA) regarding variances needed or for requesting desired uses on appeal for property located outside the city limits of Lebanon, Mt.
 Juliet, and Watertown.
 Office staff fills out the application form in the office and obtains applicant’s signature and application fee of $50.00.
 If applicant is not the property owner, a notarized affidavit obtained from this office must be signed by the property owner giving applicant permission to make request.
 Please call the office for more detailed information regarding the submittal of paperwork to support request.
 Refer to the Wilson County Board of Zoning Appeals Calendar for submittal deadline and meeting dates, as well as the Board of Zoning Appeals member list.
 Minutes of the BOZA meetings are taken by staff and filed in this office.